isomerpages/sportsg-corp/media-centre/media-release/_posts/2006-07-31-post-Singapore Launches Invitation to Tender for Sports Hub PPP Project.md

 The pre-qualification stage establishes and pre-qualifies bidders who demonstrate the expertise to execute the project.
 Potential bidders were pre-qualified based on compliance, eligibility, financial strength and technical ability.

-The three short-listed consortiums will now develop and submit their proposals by end December 2006.
+The three short-listed consortiums will now develop and submit their proposals by the end of December 2006.
 The successful consortium is expected to be selected by March 2007 with financial close planned for August 2007.

 The Sports Hub will be a fully integrated sports, entertainment and lifestyle hub for everyone in Singapore.
 A unique cluster development of world-class sports facilities next to the city, it is the first and largest sports facilities infrastructure Public-Private-Partnership (PPP) project in the world and is also Singapore's flagship and largest PPP project of this nature.
 The 35-hectare development is conveniently located next to the city and is easily accessible to the rest of Singapore.
 It will be connected to the Mass Rapid Transit (MRT) network and major expressways.